Dreaming of a Dead Loved One

 As my abilities in lucid dreaming became more robust, I would always search for my mother but to no avail.
 That is until one day, after becoming lucid in a dream, I exerted with all my might to try and find her.
 Then, the scenery suddenly changed, and I found myself standing outside in front of a high wall made out of junkyard pieces; it was of old wooden doors, metal panels, and scraps stacked up and held magnetically together.
 With my mind, I immediately began ripping away the pieces and began stepping closer, determined nothing would stop me.
 As soon as I would rip off the doors and panels, more articles would appear to fill the gaps; this only made me more determined, though, and in a rage-like state, I used all my power to rip the objects away.
 Quickly, it became clear that this was a battle of wills against an unknown foe—someone was trying to prevent me from getting through.

 In my rage-like state of mind, which only grows as the battle goes on, I can see that the foe is weakening against my onslaught.
 Moments later, I was victorious, and the wall disappeared.
 Now, I find myself in a hallway of what appears to be an ancient-looking building; It’s dimly lit and with no windows—I can’t tell if I’m aboveground or underground.
 The architecture reminds me of something ancient civilizations might build, but this is far more advanced.
-Before me is a dark coloured stone-like wall wholly covered with engravings.
-Although I have no idea what material it is made of, it looks something between stone and metal.
+Before me is a dark-coloured stone-like wall wholly covered with engravings.
+Although I have no idea what material it is made of, it looks like something between stone and metal.

 The woman is standing still on the platform with her hands at her sides.
-She looks hurried and stressed, and I notice her face is changing and trying to morph to that of my mother’s.
+She looks hurried and stressed, and I notice her face is changing and trying to morph into the image of my mother.
 As I witness this, my heart sinks, all of my emotion leaves me, and it fills me with a deep sadness.
 “This isn’t my mother,” I thought to myself, and the dream soon ends.
 At the time, it seemed as though the perfect-looking woman was trying to deceive me.
 Could it have been my mother?
 It’s possible, but I still doubt it.
 Also, it was strange that she couldn’t have changed her face or form instantly since this was the ‘dream world.’
 Or was it the dream world?
 It’s something that I still ponder over; this wasn’t the first time I have seen these strange, perfect-looking women in my lucid dreams.
-All of them appear super-intelligent with serious personalities, have perfect body symmetry and weight, and dress rather plain.
+They appear super-intelligent with serious personalities, have perfect body symmetry and weight, and dress rather plain.
 When they appear in my dreams, they are either observing me or having me do tests; at some point, I will cover this in future posts.
 For now, it’s a mystery that I haven’t cracked.

 Whether it’s possible to communicate with the dead or not, dreaming of a dead loved one is a way for us to see them again.
 Some feel that communicating with the dead is something dangerous.
 They believe that these are entities that are trying to deceive us.
 While I don’t think anything dangerous can happen to us in dreams or out-of-body experiences, it’s always good to question everything we experience—we should never take anything of it at face value.